-Is your garden ‘blooming marvellously’ this year?
+Is your garden ‘blooming ’ this year?

 Is your vegetable patch overflowing with carrots and courgettes?

 Either on your own or as part of a community group why don’t you make your efforts known by entering this year’s Birmingham in Bloom competition?

 There are lots of great prizes on offer with winners chosen from each of the 10 constituencies as well as overall citywide winners.

 Once again, we are rewarding people who have a made a difference to their neighbourhood or community more than ever before.
 Here are the prize categories for 2020:

 - Best Front Garden - For tenants and leaseholders who have cultivated a beautiful front garden

 - Best Back Garden - For tenants and leaseholders who have cultivated a beautiful back garden